chshzh/memfault-nrf7002dk/README.md

 # Memfault nRF7002DKSample

 A Memfault integration sample for Nordic nRF7002DK, adapted from the original Nordic Semiconductor Memfault sample.
-This project demonstrates how to integrate Memfault's crash reporting and monitoring capabilities with Wi-Fi connectivity on the nRF7002DKplatform.
+This project demonstrates how to integrate Memfault's crash reporting and monitoring capabilities with Wi-Fi connectivity on the nRF7002DK platform.

 ## Overview

-This sample application showcases:
+This sample application is built with:
-- Memfault SDK integration with nRF Connect SDK v3.1.0
+- nRF Connect SDK v3.1.1
+- Memfault Firmware SDK v1.30.0

+It showcases:
 - Wi-Fi connectivity using nRF7002dk
 - Crash reporting and coredump collection
 - Metrics collection and heartbeat reporting